Self Care for Kids: Help Your Family Unwind and Recharge

-Schooling and working from home can definitely blur the boundaries of what’s focus-time and what’s relaxation-time — especially when the classroom is in the living room.
 Starting an afternoon tea time can help you and your kids wind down the day and get ready for the evening.
 Plus, as a comforting ritual, it just can’t be beat.
 A warm mug of tea is like a hug in a cup!
 Explore different flavors and blends with your kids, and learn if they like honey or sugar, milk or cream.
-To take it up a notch, ask a question of the day to stimulate thoughtful (or hilarious) conversations over your cuppa.
+To take it up a notch, ask a question of the day to stimulate thoughtful (or hilarious) conversations over your cuppas.

 Stretch Your Body with Free Yoga on YouTube

 One of the most beneficial self-care and mindfulness activities for kids is yoga — stretching, breathing, and being still can help create a lighter frame of mind and increase relaxation.
-There are countless ways to learn stretching moves for all skill levels from instructors on YouTube.
+Fortunately, there are countless ways to learn stretching moves for all skill levels on YouTube.
 We recommend Yoga for Teens over at Yoga with Adrian, but there are tons of instructors and styles available at no cost.

 Get to Puzzling Once a Day

-Online learning can exhaust even the most diligent of students, leading to not only Zoom fatigue but real-life fatigue.
-Our brains are no exception to this, so we recommend a daily puzzle to keep those growing minds sharp after they’ve spent six hours straight staring at a screen.
-Find something that your kids like, whether it’s a sudoku, a crossword, KenKen, or even jigsaw puzzles — anything that gets them thinking intensely for a few minutes and problem-solving.
+Spending a long day paying attention in school followed by tons of homework can turn any kid into a near-zombie.
+We recommend a daily puzzle to keep those growing minds sharp and thinking outside the box.
+Find something that your kids like, whether it’s a sudoku, a crossword, KenKen, or even jigsaw puzzles — anything that gets them focusing intensely for a few minutes on problem-solving.